corvin-rose/webdev-course-submission2/README.md

 This is a submission for my Web Developement Course at HTW-Berlin.

 <strong>Task:</strong> Create Validations for all input fields.
 Add filter options for Department and Semester.
-Assign the semester according to the joining date:
+Assign the semester according to the joining date:<br>
-October to February --- Winter Semester
+October to February --- Winter Semester<br>
 April to September --- Summer Semester

 <br/>